-Our CWO is Greg Mogford who is responsible for managing and reporting concerns about children and ensuring procedures to safeguard children are set in place.
+Our CWO is Greg Mogford and our Assistant CWO is Elanor Sherriff who are responsible for managing and reporting concerns about children and ensuring procedures to safeguard children are set in place.

 Whipton Youth Football Club acknowledges its responsibility to safeguard the welfare of every child and young person who has been entrusted to its care and is committed to working to provide a safe environment for all members.